-The combination of these two passions helped me to achieve my long-held dream of operating my own photographic safari tour company.
+The combination of these two passions helped me to achieve my long-held dream of operating my own wildlife photographic safari tour company.

 This is a selection of my own images taken whilst out on our photographic safaris.